Tombert/tombert.github.io2/_posts/2016-09-04-JTHM-analysis.markdown

 ---
 layout: post
 comments: true
-title:  "A Rambling and Analysis of Jhonen Vasquez's *Johnny the Homicidal Maniac*"
+title:  "A Rambling and Analysis of Jhonen Vasquez's \"Johnny the Homicidal Maniac\""
 date:   2016-09-04 17:46:32
 ---